Our offer to purchase is accepted, and we meet with local builders in the area to discuss building methods to build our home.

 The Transfer Process – Buying Land in Cash

-It would take a while for the transfer to go through, even though it was a cash deal.
+It will take a while for the transfer to go through, even though it is a cash deal.
 There are several steps that have to occur:

-- First, the seller would need to get the property surveyed as we’d requested in our Offer to Purchase.
+- First, the seller will need to get the property surveyed as we’d requested in our Offer to Purchase.

-- We’d need to pay all the money over to the transferring attorney.
+- We’ll need to pay all the money over to the transferring attorney.

-- We would also need to go to the attorney’s offices to sign a whole lot of documents.
+- We will also need to go to the attorney’s offices to sign a whole lot of documents.

-- The attorney would need to get information from the municipality about the rates account.
+- The attorney will need to get information from the municipality about the rates account.

-- Then it’d need to go to the city and the title deed and register would be changed to reflect our names as the owners.
+- Then it’ll go to the city, where the title deed and register would be changed to reflect our names as the owners.

-The whole process would take 1 – 3 months.
-But it was going ahead, and the property was (almost, more or less) ours.
+The whole process will take 1 – 3 months.
+But it is going ahead, and the property is (almost, more or less) ours.